Types of Beef: The Ultimate Guide to the Best Beef Cuts!

 It takes a long time for flank meat to become tender, so it's often reserved for stews or for braising.
 Flank meat, however, can often be much cheaper in comparison to tender cuts!

-The loin is where we find some of the best beef cuts for grilling (use cast iron griddle like this for that).
+The loin is where we find some of the best beef cuts for grilling (use cast iron griddle for that).
 This is the cow's back area, just past the ribs, and the steak here is the tenderest you can find!

 The loin area gives us some of the most expensive cuts of beef, including the sirloin, the tenderloin, the filet mignon, and the porterhouse.
 It doesn't matter beef tenderloin vs. filet mignon, these cuts are supremely tender, but you need to know how to cook them properly!

 The ribs of a cow also provide some of the most tender (and expensive) types of beef.
 Popular types of beef ribs include ribeye steaks, prime ribs, and short ribs.

-Rib cuts are best for grilling (this is classic steak cooking territory), but the rib roast is also a popular way to cook this part of the animal, as there's plenty of fat to be found here.
+Rib cuts are best for outdoor or indoor grilling (this is classic steak cooking territory), but the rib roast is also a popular way to cook this part of the animal, as there's plenty of fat to be found here.

 The round is the lower back of the cow, which is also commonly known as the rump.
 Round cuts aren't as tender as the loin area, but they are often much, much cheaper to buy in the store.